madhumurthy16/fictional-university-theme/README.md

 # Fictional University
-A custom WordPress theme for a fictional university (In Progress).
+A custom WordPress theme for a fictional university.

 Learning PHP, JavaScript, WordPress theming & the WP REST API by creating a Custom & Interactive WordPress Website for a fictional university.